 16. Shane 1953 – This movie starring Alan Ladd as Shane who is a skilled gunfighter with a mysterious past, rides into a valley in the Wyoming Territory, sometime after the Civil War.
 At dinner with a local rancher and his wife he learns that a war of intimidation is being waged on the valley’s settlers.
 Though they have claimed their land legally under the Homestead Acts, a ruthless cattle baron has hired henchmen to harass them and drive them out of the valley.
 Shane is offered a job on the homestead and he accepts.
 A film like this will make you realize that our complaints about how local ordinances keep us from doing everything we want to do are nothing compared to what original homesteaders had to face.

 17. The Martian 2015 – Yes, I know, It’s a sci-fi space movie.
-Nonetheless, this movie about an astronaut played by Matt Damon, who is mistakenly presumed dead and left behind on Mars.
+Nonetheless, this movie is about an astronaut played by Matt Damon, who is mistakenly presumed dead and left behind on Mars.
 This film paints an amazing picture of overcoming an impossible situation through sheer determination and a little gardening knowledge.
-You think homesteading is hard where your at just compare it to his situation and you will feel a lot better about yours.
+If you think homesteading is hard where you’re at just compare it to his situation and you will feel a lot better about yours.

 18. Passengers 2016 – Yet another sci-fi space movie.
 This movie is about two people who are awakened some 90 years too soon from an induced hibernation on a spaceship bound for a new planet.
 What really struck me about this movie is how these two at first are faced with the reality that they won’t live long enough to see their dreams fulfilled on the new planet then come to realize that they can fulfill their dreams right where they are by building a dream homestead right there on the ship.
 The message and inspiration here for me is that you can homestead right where you are even if it isn’t everything you dreamed of.